 A year and a half ago, Grant bought a 45-foot sailboat.
 From the get go, the radar never worked.
 Several people were sent to work on it; they would tinker, say everything looked fine, and leave.
 Some said it was a manufacturing defect; others said it hadn't been installed properly.
 Both gave up.

 Meanwhile, Grant cancelled some trips and wasted days at anchor in deep fog.
 His favourite cruising grounds are the north end of Vancouver Island "There's a reason why they call it the month of Fogust up there—it's not somewhere you want to be without radar".

 The warranty expired, and still, the radar had never worked.

 "There's nothing Jeff can't do - he's unique in this business," says Grant.
-"When he calls manufacturers, he can talk engineer to engineer, but when he talks to me it's boater to boater."
+"When he calls manufacturers, he can talk tech to tech, but when he talks to me it's boater to boater."

 That's when Grant was referred to Pacific Yacht Systems.
 "Right away I saw a different approach—Jeff worked his way through the whole system until, through a process of elimination, he found the problem."
 The renegade radar?
 A network interface problem compounded by improper cable installation.